Posts Tagged: Bugs and Beer

 It's cricket to eat Cambodian crickets.

-And how wouldn't want a plate of teriyaki grasshopper kebobs paired with Rubicon Angus Scottish Ale?
+And who wouldn't want a plate of teriyaki grasshopper kebobs paired with Rubicon Angus Scottish Ale?

 "Don't worry, be hoppy," said celebrity bug chef David George Gordon, author of the award-winning “Eat-a-Bug” cookbook.